 Registering for classes

 Students register for classes online through Student Planning in the myBarnard portal.
-Registration (formerly Program Filing) is done four times a year: advance registration in April and November, and final registration in September and January.
-Adviser approval is required each time.
+Registration is done four times a year: advance registration in April and November, and final registration in September and January.

 Log in to myBarnard.
 You will need a valid Barnard email login and password.
 If you do not know your Barnard email password, consult Student Computing Services.
 Go to Web Advisor and from there to Student Planning.
 A brief summary is provided below, but training videos and FAQ's are available on myBarnard.